boray/de-hackathon/README.md

+# THIS IS AN PoC
+---

 # How it works

 ## Hackathon organizer deploys the contract
 - Hackathon name and organizer address are immutable.They cannot be changed after deployment.

 ## Sponsors creates and deposit prizes
-- Sponsor submits the name of the prize and transfers the amount of prize at the time of prize creation.
-Additional metadata about prize can be added to the Prize struct.
+- Sponsor submits the name of the prize and transfers the prize amount at the time of prize creation.
+Additional metadata about the prize can be added to the Prize struct.

 ## Hackathon evaluation process happens off-chain
 - Like it always has been